 High-resolution, edited BPR Data, along with accompanying metadata, can be downloaded, viewed and plotted.
 Data include several signals, including tides and earthquake waves.
 In the open ocean, tsunamis are very small (a few centimeters), but tides can be large (~1 meter) and earthquake waves can be very large (several meters).
 Therefore, to see the tsunami the data need to be filtered to remove signals of tidal or earthquake frequencies.
-NGDC is in the process of providing these data online.
-To enquire about availability and access to raw or residual data sets, please contact the NGDC DART® Data manager.
+NCEI is in the process of providing these data online.
+To enquire about availability and access to raw or residual data sets, please contact the DART® Data manager.

 Real-time DART® data are available from the NOAA National Data Buoy Center.